denis-couras/ios/README.md

 This App contains the full functionality for the Gertuko iOS Application.

-(c) Nick Bender, John Otander, and Taylor Bell 2013
+&copy; Nick Bender, John Otander, and Taylor Bell 2013